MichaelCade/90DaysOfDevOps/Days/day39.md

 ### Unstaging Files

-There will be a time where you have maybe used `git add .` but actually there are files you do not wish to commit to that snapshot just yet.
+There will be a time when you have maybe used `git add .` but there are files you do not wish to commit to that snapshot just yet.
 In this example below I have added newfile.txt to my staging area but I am not ready to commit this file so I am going to use the `git restore --staged newfile.txt` to undo the `git add` step.

 ![](Images/Day39_Git19.png)